 Now that you have understood your target reader, the types of content you wish to produce and the schedule, it is time to start on the content strategy itself.

 Developing your content strategy depends on the individual business in question.
-A construction company who targets locally, for example, will require different content to a global corporation.
+A construction company that targets locally, for example, will require different content to a global SaaS corporation.

 When defining the goal for your content strategy you need to ask yourself two questions – why do you want to create a content marketing plan in the first place?
 And what exactly are you looking to achieve from it?

-If you identify and define your goals upfront it will help shape your strategy and determine whether the content was successful or not.
+If you identify and define your content strategy KPIs upfront, it will help shape your strategy and determine whether the content was successful or not.

 Identifying and understanding your target market through market research is another golden rule of content marketing.
-It is especially important for start-up and smaller businesses to consider.
+It is especially important for startups and smaller businesses to consider.

 In essence, you need to create your content strategy around your target consumer.
 So, the easiest way to do exactly that is by knowing how they think, act and interact with various content channels.